Spark Transformer: Reactivating Sparsity in FFN and Attention: Introduction

 \myparagraph{Contributions.} This paper introduces the \emph{Spark Transformer}, a novel architecture that achieves a strong level of activation sparsity in both FFN and attention mechanism with minimal impact on quality, providing a positive answer to the question on reactivating sparsity.

 Specifically, the Spark Transformer comprises Spark FFN and Spark Attention, both of which exploit the interpretation of FFNs and attention mechanisms as key-value lookup tables \citep{geva2021transformer} to provide a unified framework for sparsity and a low-cost predictor (see \Cref{fig:architecture}).
 Our \textbf{low-cost predictor} is constructed by repurposing a subset of the dimensions of the query and key vectors to compute an importance score for each key-value pair (see \Cref{sec:lazy-transformer}).
 This design addresses \emph{Challenge \#3} by avoiding the introduction of extra parameters, enabling all model parameters to be trained in a single stage.
-We then introduce a \textbf{statistical top-$k$} operator, which is applied to these predicted scores to select the activated keys.
-In particular, \emph{statistical top-$k$} is a linear-complexity algorithm for approximate nearest neighbor search, which addresses the issue of high computation cost of standard top-$k$ algorithms (i.e., \emph{Challenge \#2}).
-As explained in Section~\ref{sec:statistical-top-k}, this is achieved by fitting a Gaussian distribution to the activation scores and estimating a threshold that selects the top entries.